near-examples/NFT/README-Windows.md

 Testing this contract
 =====================
-We have some tests that can be run.
-The following will just run our simple tests to verify that our contract code is working.
+We have some tests that you can run.
+For example, the following will run our simple tests to verify that our contract code is working.
 ```bash
 cargo test -- --nocapture
 ```